yeoenggu/test_order/README.md

   - import it
 - merge it with peekabar
 - add in credit
+- add in peekabar css
+- new issue ... switching tab should pause count but it does not ...
 =======>
 - add discount and redirect to checkout

+after uninstalling, installing it again with lead to error ?  why if I delay in logging in to dev shop .... when I log in later and try to install I will get csrf error

 # To Do
 - add in screentime